 TC Transcontinental Printing, the Printing Sector of TC Transcontinental, is the largest printer in Canada and one of the largest in North America.
-This sector has about 3,700 employees and possesses a network of 13 state-of-the-art plants.
+This sector has approximately 3,700 employees and possesses a network of 13 plants.

-TC Transcontinental Printing provides an integrated service offering for retailers, including premedia services, flyer printing and in-store marketing products, and door-to-door distribution through Publisac in Québec and Targeo, a pan-Canadian distribution brokerage service.
+TC Transcontinental Printing provides an integrated service offering for retailers, including premedia services, flyer printing and distribution as well as in-store marketing products.
 This sector also offers an array of innovative print solutions for newspapers, magazines, 4-colour books and personalized and mass marketing products.